Driving Detour Through Yemassee

 However, another account found more recently states that the church was not burnt at all.

-In a letter dated February 3, 1866, Beaufort’s Miton Leverett wrote, “Sheldon Church not burnt.
+In a letter dated February 3, 1866, Beaufort’s Milton Leverett wrote, “Sheldon Church not burnt.
 Just torn up in the inside but can be repaired.”
 The inside of the church was apparently gutted to reuse materials in rebuilding the area homes that were burnt by Sherman’s army.
+Today the Old Sheldon Church Ruins are protected by fencing to ensure their protection.
+Visitors can meander all around the structure while maintaining a safe distance from the ancient walls.

 After visiting the ruins, continue up Old Sheldon Church Road and head into Yemassee.
 Cross the railroad tracks and keep left.
 Cross Hwy 17A and turn left onto Hwy 68.
 Head out of town and to the other side of I-95.
 Take a left at Davidson Tower Road and another left at the end onto Pocotaligo Road.
 Travel about two miles to find two more hidden gems.